seanemile/gas-optimization/README.md

 ---

-### Tip 13: No need to initialize variables with default values
+## GAS-13: No need to initialize variables with default values

 In Solidity, all variables are set to zeroes by default.
 So, do not explicitly initialize a